 Another very common type of theft we see is under ringing.
 This is when items are voided, canceled, or removed from a transaction in some way.
 There are many methods that can be utilized to accomplish under ringing, but the expressed goal is to collect payment for items that are not accounted for in the register.
 This allows the employee to ‘build a bank’ of funds they can steal.
 This type of theft can be extremely costly and has a tendency to escalate over time.
 Individual transactions can under ring as little as a $1, but if the employee performs this 50 times over their shift, they can take home an extra $50 at the end of the day and still balance their drawer.

-How important is loss prevention to the success of any business, and what is the scale of loss that most businesses would experience without implementing a loss prevention solution like DTT’s?
+How important is loss prevention to the success of any business, and what is the scale of loss that most businesses would experience without implementing a loss prevention solution like DTiQ’s?

 Having a loss prevention strategy in place in any business is critical.
 Unmanaged, losses from theft can and have bankrupted businesses.
 I cannot stress enough the importance of having a comprehensive loss prevention strategy in place.
 You will likely never be able to eliminate all theft from ever happening.
 However, you can dramatically deter and limit the duration of the occurrences.

-What makes DTT’s loss prevention solution unique, especially when compared to some of our competitors’ products or solutions?
+What makes DTiQ’s loss prevention solution unique, especially when compared to some of our competitors’ products or solutions?

-What are some of the advantages to partnering with a third-party loss prevention provider like DTT or LPI, as opposed to relying on an in-house LP team?
+What are some of the advantages to partnering with a third-party loss prevention provider like DTiQ, as opposed to relying on an in-house LP team?

 - No overhead to scale as your business grows.
 We scale for you.